GeoBosh/Rdpack/README.md

     1: In tools::parse_Rd(path) :
       ~/mypackage/man/abcde.Rd: 67: unknown macro '\insertRef'
 ```
-These warnings are harmless - the help pages are built properly and no warnings appear
+These warnings are harmless - the help pages are built properly and no warnings
-outside ``developer'' mode, e.g. in a separate R~session.
-See below for a way to inspect help
+appear outside ``developer'' mode, e.g. in a separate R~session.
+See below for a
-pages directly from Rd files.
+way to inspect help pages directly from Rd files.

 If you care, here is what happens.
-These warnings appear because ``devtools'' reroutes the help command to process
+These warnings appear because "devtools"
-the developer's Rd sources (rather than the documentation in the installed
+reroutes the help command to process the developer's Rd sources (rather than the
-directory) but doesn't tell \verb+parse_Rd+ where to look for additional
+documentation in the installed directory) but doesn't tell `parse_Rd` where to
-macros.
-These claims can be deduced entirely from the informative
+look for additional macros.
+These claims can be deduced entirely from the
-message.
-Indeed, (1)~the error is in processing a source Rd file in the
+informative message.
+Indeed, (1) the error is in processing a source Rd file in
-development directory of the package, and (2)~the call to \texttt{\\parse\_Rd}
+the development directory of the package, and (2) the call to `parse_Rd`
-specifies only the file.}.
+specifies only the file.

 ### Viewing Rd files